tooling/authoring-styleguide/README.md

 ## Addressing the user

 Address the user as ‘you’ where possible.
-Content on the site often makes a direct appeal to citizens and businesses to get involved or take action, eg ‘You can contact HMRC by phone and email’ or ‘Pay your car tax’.

 ## Avoid duplication